SystemsApproach/foundation/intro.rst

    and fairly allocated to different users.
 Issues of performance are also likely to be important.

-This section attempts to distill the requirements of different stakeholders into a high-level introduction to the major considerations that drive network design and, in doing so, identify the challenges addressed throughout the rest of this book.
+The next chapter distills the requirements of different stakeholders into a high-level introduction to the major considerations that drive network design and, in doing so, identify the challenges addressed throughout the rest of this book.

-1.3  Cloudification of the Internet
+1.2  Cloudification of the Internet
 --------------------------------------------------

-This chapter introduces some of the stakeholders in computer networks—network designers, application developers, end users, and network operators—to help motivate the technical requirements that shape how networks are designed and built.
+Identifying the stakeholders in computer networks helps to motivate the technical requirements that shape how networks are designed and built.
 This presumes all design decisions are purely technical, but of course, that's usually not the case.
 Many other factors, from market forces, to government policy, to ethical considerations, also influence how networks are designed and built.

 Of these, the marketplace is the most influential, and corresponds to the interplay between network operators (e.g., AT&T, Comcast, Verizon,